Acetaminophen/ guaifenesin powder packets

 - Do not use acetaminophen/guaifenesin powder packets in CHILDREN younger than 12 years old without checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using acetaminophen/guaifenesin powder packets while you are pregnant.
-Acetaminophen/guaifenesin powder packets is found in breast milk.
+Acetaminophen/guaifenesin powder packets are found in breast milk.
 If you are or will be breast-feeding while you use acetaminophen/guaifenesin powder packets, check with your doctor.
 Discuss any possible risks to your baby.

-Possible side effects of acetaminophen/guaifenesin powder packets:
+Possible side effects of acetaminophen/ guaifenesin powder packets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 When used in small doses, no COMMON side effects have been reported with this product.
 Seek medical attention right away if any of these SEVERE side effects occur: